-- NHS England's Transformation Directorate continues to work with the pharmacy multiples regarding the NHS website and DoS Application programming interface (API). - If the group wants to discuss the potential enhancements on the wishlist, please contact it@cpe.org.uk.
+- NHS England's Transformation Directorate continues to work with the pharmacy multiples regarding the NHS website and DoS Application programming interface (API). - If pharmacy representatives wants to discuss the potential enhancements on the wishlist, please contact it@cpe.org.uk.